AungKyawPhyo1142/be-students-management-system/README.md

 # Backend Students Management System

-This is the **backend student management system project** written in Golang as collaborative personal project between developers.
+This is the **backend student management system project** written in Golang as a personal project.

 ## Technologies